cigregret/lmop/content/Lost Mines of Phandelver/Session Notes (Public)/Session 3 - Siege on the Redbrand Hideout.md

 ---
-title: '"Session 3 - Siege on the Redbrand Hideout"'
+title: Session 3 - Siege on the Redbrand Hideout
 draft: false
-tags: []
+tags:
 ---

 IRL Date: May 4, 2025